Visual Time Series Forecasting: An Image-driven Approach: Method

 We care about the likelihood of pixel intensity in a particular location (row) in each column of the forecast image.
 This can be achieved by leveraging metrics that compare two probability distributions.
 We do so in a column-wise manner: the loss $L$ to compare target ground-truth (GT) image $y$ with prediction image $\hat{y}$ is the sum of column-wise distances between the two,

 where $d$ is any distance measure between two distributions ($y_{i}$ and $\hat{y_{i}}$ in this case), and $w$ is the width of images.
 This process is depicted in Figure \ref{fig:column-pdf}.

-Kullback-Leibler Divergence (KLD) (or relative entropy) is a well-established measure of comparing two probability distributions (e.g., \cite{goodfellow2016deep}).
-It provides us a way of computing the distance from an \emph{approximate distribution} $Q$ to a \emph{true distribution} $P$.
-KLD has been used extensively as a loss function in image classification and image generation, and it is commonly calculated as

-In this study, following~\cite{huszar2015not}, we choose $d$ to be the Jensen-Shannon Divergence (JSD), which is a symmetric, more stable version of KLD having the property that $D_{JS}(P\|Q) = D_{JS}(Q\|P)$.
+Measures such as the Kullback-Leibler Divergence have been extensively used as loss functions (\cite{goodfellow2016deep}), as they provide a way of computing the distance from an \emph{approximate distribution} $Q$ to a \emph{true distribution} $P$.
+In this study, following~\cite{huszar2015not}, we choose $d$ to be the \textbf{Jensen-Shannon Divergence} (JSD), which is a symmetric, more stable version of the Kullback-Leibler Divergence having the property that $D_{JS}(P\|Q) = D_{JS}(Q\|P)$.
 Here, JSD is computed as

 where $M = \frac{1}{2}(P+Q)$.